369geofreeman/machine-learning-algorithms-and-data-structures/Data-Structures/Stacks/README.md

 **2) Matching Delimiters**

-Another classic example where a stack shines is the problem of matching parenthesis, or delimiters for a more involved task.
+Another classic example where a stack shines, is the problem of matching parenthesis, or delimiters for a more involved task.
 For example we want to make sure each of these has a closing partner
-  * Parenthesis: '(' and ')'
+  * Parenthesis: **'(' and ')'**
-  * Braces: '{' and '}'
+  * Braces: **'{' and '}'**
-  * Brackets: '[' and ']'
+  * Brackets: **'[' and ']'**

-this is especially useful when processing arithmetic rxpressions. let's see how it's done
+This is especially useful when processing arithmetic expressions. let's see how it's done

-To run the code with our stck class on multiple test, [click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Data-Structures/Stacks/code-examples/match-delimiters.py)
+To run the code with our stack class on multiple tests, [click here](https://github.com/369geofreeman/machine-learning-algorithms-and-data-structures/blob/main/Data-Structures/Stacks/code-examples/match-delimiters.py)

 ```
 def is_matched(exp):